 2) Understand the popular features of wallet apps

 If you are developing a mobile wallet app like apple pay, google pay, then you should be aware of some common features that should be enabled in the wallet apps.
+As a leading app development company in Pennsylvania, we have listed some common feature of mobile wallet app:

 It is an important feature of a mobile wallet app.
 This feature makes sure that your app is not involved in fraudulent activity.
 For that, you need to know your customer (KYC) before they start to transact using your wallet app.
 You should step KYC norms to ensure the authenticity of the users of your wallet app.
 The user’s authenticity can confirm with their Address proof, Identification number, bank details, and other details.
 You can also perform two-way authentication to make sure that the user intends to do the transaction.